-Linking Low Vitamin D to Headaches
+Can Low Vitamin D Cause Headaches?

 The new research showing vitamin D levels are related to chronic headaches comes from a re-examination of data from an older study, the Kuopio Ischaemic Heart Disease Risk Factor Study (KIHD).
 This study gathered large amounts of data from 2600 Finnish men aged 42-64 in 1984-1989, including (in most cases) data on vitamin D levels and headaches.

 Many of these men had low levels of vitamin D: 68% tested low serum vitamin D. Only a relatively small portion of the men (9.6%) reported chronic headaches, defined as at least weekly headaches.
 To gauge the potential link between vitamin D levels and headaches, researchers divided the population into quartiles by their vitamin D levels and compared the headache risk among the groups.
 They found that not only were those with the lowest vitamin D levels twice as likely to report chronic headaches.
 Men were also more likely to report headaches if they were tested outside the summer months.
 Vitamin D levels are seasonal and tend to be highest in the summer.